General Terms Used in the Episcopal Church

 These services of prayer for morning and evening are read by individuals as daily devotions or corporately as liturgy in church.
 The chief purpose of the daily office is remembrance, thanksgiving and praise.
 The daily office may be led by lay people as well as by clergy.
 Orders of service for the daily office begin on page 37 in the Book of Common Prayer.
-Click here to learn more about St. B's daily emails that include the scripture readings and short reflection for the daily office.

 Holy Matrimony See page 422 of the Book of Common Prayer.

 Reconciliation of a Penitent

 This is the rite by which a minister of the church absolves and offers forgiveness of sin to a penitent in the name of Christ and the church.
 See page 447 of the Book of Common Prayer.

 This is the rite of applying consecrated oil in Baptism, confirmation and ministration of the sick.
 Traditionally it signifies the gift of the Holy Spirit and is used in services where an individual is set apart for special reasons.